keoghad/beerrecommender/README.md

 ### Overview ###

 Loading data from beer reviewing websites, use of NLP and ML to create an app which recommends beers to users based on other beers they enjoy.
+(i.e. if you like Corona you might like Pacifico, if you like Coors Light you might enjoy a glass of water)

 ### Python Packages used ###